DevOps implementation above all means a cultural shift. Because DevOps is mostly about soft stuff. And its key components are:

 Empathy powers collaboration.
 Collaboration powers productivity, encouraging everyone to commit to software development quality and speed.

-DevOps implementation strategies involve setting up small cross-functional groups who will work autonomously, taking mutual responsibility for continuous delivery.
+A DevOps implementation journey involves setting up small cross-functional groups who will work autonomously, taking mutual responsibility for continuous delivery.

 Loosely coupled product-centered teams, consisting of developers, operations engineers, testers, and project managers, enable microservices style, reducing the number of handoffs along the value stream — from version control to production deployment.
 However, individually, developers are still responsible for a piece of code they’ve written.
 “You build it, you run it,” Amazon CTO Werner Vogels once famously said.

-Scrum standup meetings and retrospectives allow teams to understand what was done yesterday, what was successful, and what can be improved.
+Scrum standup meetings and retrospectives, held as part of DevOps transformation, allow teams to understand what was done yesterday, what was successful, and what can be improved.
 In a knowledge-sharing environment, DevOps engineers learn new things and grow continuously, adjusting their competencies.
 At a bare minimum, everyone on the team should have on-demand access to source code, logs, tools, test servers, production builds, and postmortem reports.

-DevOps is hypothesis-driven development.
-Failing fast to learn faster through a tighter feedback loop is key to DevOps implementation.
+DevOps transformation centers around hypothesis-driven development.
+Failing fast to learn faster through a tighter feedback loop is key to successful DevOps implementation.

 A successful DevOps strategy relies on a product-first approach that cares about the needs of real users.
 DevOps teams should understand what they build and understand the people for whom they build.
 Continuous feedback is crucial.